 SD: Great.
 Then you buy it.

-Until people know the rules, roles, and relationships they must maintain, the specifics of your solution are moot.
-When you’re pitching before people have all their ducks in row, they can’t even hear the details you proudly offer.
+Until people (would-be buyers, but not yet self-identified) know the rules, roles, and relationships they must maintain, the specifics of your solution are moot.
+When you’re pitching before people have all their ducks in row, they can’t even hear the details you proudly offer as they haven’t yet defined their needs or risks, nor are they absolutely certain they can’t fix the problem themselves.

 You’ve got nothing to sell if they have nothing to buy, regardless of the need or the efficacy of your solution.
 And unfortunately, because their internal considerations are so idiosyncratic, you can’t ever understand them.
 But you can know the areas they must handle so you can facilitate them through their uncertainty.